Feeling overloaded and exhausted? Learn how to triage your calendar to find time for self-care in your busy schedule.

 - Time to have fun with family and friends.

-I know this sounds like an impossible task, but it’s not as hard as you think.
+This sounds impossible, but it’s not as complicated as you think.

 And, believe me, if I can do it, so can you!

-You see, if you prioritize tasks based your values, you can find time for self-care in your busy schedule.
+If you prioritize tasks based on your values, you can find time for self-care in your busy schedule.

-You may already have a list of values-at least in your heart or mind.
+You may already have a list of values in your heart or mind.
 It will significantly help you triage your time if you take a minute to jot them down and keep that list in front of you.

 If you haven’t thought of these yet, don’t worry because we’ll do that now.

-You can start it and keep adding to it as you think of more later.
+You can start adding to it as you think of more later.

-An example of my list of priorities is below.
-The last two can fluctuate based on what season of life I am experiencing.
-Yours may look similar; however, don’t worry if it’s a little different.
+Below is an example of my list of priorities.
+The last two can fluctuate based on my season of life.
+Yours may look similar; don’t worry if it’s a little different.

-But, I do want you to notice where I have placed ‘self’.
+But, I want you to notice where I have placed ‘self.’

 - Faith/God